llacroix/docker/README.md

 - [x] Automatically build addons path parameters based on folders in `/addons/*` and environment variables.
 - [x] Improve labels to conform with https://github.com/opencontainers/image-spec/blob/master/annotations.md
-- [ ] Automatically detect modules that should get update on boot.
-For example, you want to start odoo and always update a certain set of modules or a certain set of addons repository.
+- [x] -Automatically detect modules that should get update on boot.
+For example, you want to start odoo and always update a certain set of modules or a certain set of addons repository.- This shouldn't be handled by this project.
-- [ ] Automatically detect server wide modules
+- [x] Automatically detect server wide modules
+- [x] Refactor the deploy/build script in an unified script
 - [ ] Remove Dockerfiles for a continuous integration script.
 Dockerfile should be automatically generated then have image built by CI then pushed to different registry.